-When you spend at least $500 within three months of opening your account, you get 15,000 bonus Ultimate Rewards® points (equivalent to $150 cash).
-You also get an additional 2,500 point ($25) bonus when you make your first purchase and add your first authorized user within three months of signing up.
+When you spend at least $500 within three months of opening your account, you get 15,000 bonus Chase Ultimate Rewards® points (equivalent to $150 cash).
+You also get an additional 2,500 point ($25) bonus when you make your first purchase, add your first authorized user, and the authorized user makes their first purchase within three months of your account opening date.

 Earning and Redeeming Cash Back Rewards